OctopusDeploy/blog/blog/2022-07/migrate-from-scriptcs-to-dotnet-script/index.md

 Specifically, we want to know:

-- Will the limitations of Linux SSH targets or Windows versions older than 2012R2 affect you?
+- Will the limitations of Linux SSH targets or Windows versions older than 2012 R2 affect you?
 - If so, can you foresee any challenges that may stop you from upgrading these deployment targets or using alternative scripting languages?
 - Do the newer language features, easier NuGet package reference, and added reliability in removing Mono justify these changes?

-This feedback will help us deliver the best solution we can.
+Your feedback will help us deliver the best solution we can.

 <span><a class="btn btn-success" href="https://github.com/OctopusDeploy/StepsFeedback/issues/9">Provide feedback</a></span>